learn-co-curriculum/javascript-first-class-functions/README.md

 ## Introduction

-Sometimes in life, we need to take a known first step, but we want to be able to adjust a subsequent step in a process.
+Sometimes in life, we need to take a first step.
+Since life isn't scripted like a reality TV show, anything can happen after that initial step.
+We need to be able to adjust accordingly.

 Imagine an exercise routine: every morning, we run 5 miles.
-But then afterwards, depending on the day, we might lift weights, go for a swim, or run an extra 5 miles.
+But afterwards — depending on the day — we might lift weights, go for a swim, or run an extra 5 miles.

 In programming-speak, we could write out a function for every day (follow along!):